How to Fix Error Code: 0x8007025D When Installing Windows?

 17. Next, format the new and primary partitions by selecting the Format option.

 18. Proceed with the installation by clicking Next.
-With any luck, the error will no longer occur.
+The error should no longer occur.

 3. Use Another USB